e1r0nd/github-fetcher/README.md

 1. Add pagination for the List
 1. Refactor About and Home to make one general page wrapper
 1. Add more custom parameters for fetch & search
-1. Fix Search bar
+1. Fix the position of Search bar
-1. Provide more details about repo and author via a modal window
+1. Provide more details about a repo and an author via a modal window

 ## Notes regarding the task description